vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## One ... bullet

 You will often have to weigh different principles against each other.
 SRP is no golden bullet that fits every occasion.
 It is often a very good starting point though.
 Figuring out a balanced middle ground will always be part of your job when you design applications.
 That also expands to applying code quality principles.

+## How do we recognize good design?

+Dependencies tell you how change is gonna propagate throughout your code.

+Many dependencies create a sort of pressure to not change things.
+Worse if yo don’t know what the extend is that a little change here or there  can cause.

+## And / Or

+If you need “and” or “or” in the description, the purpose of the functionality in a particular class, you can start thinking about applying SRP.
+Both scenarios imply that it does more than one focused thing.

+As mentioned above, nothing is set in stone, there is no one truth fits all scenario, but at least it should raise the question if it might be a good idea to refactor your code to follow only one responsibility.